 Health and Wellness Facilitator Degree

-Wellness Coaches various techniques to help individuals define their goals for improved health and wellness.
-Coaches help identify personal strengths and barriers, set reasonable objectives, and monitor progress.
+Wellness Facilitators/Coaches use various techniques to help individuals define their goals for improved health and wellness.
+Facilitators/Coaches help identify personal strengths and barriers, set reasonable objectives, and monitor progress.
 They teach clients how to problem solve and overcome obstacles.
-The successes are praised, and the coach will serve as a role model to instill a culture change within the community in which he or she serves.
+The successes achieved by clients are praised, and Facilitators/Coaches will serve as a role model to instill a culture change within the community in which they serve.

 They can work in one-on-one sessions and in group settings.
 These can be a single meeting or regularly scheduled gatherings.
 Employment can be obtained within school systems, corporate and smaller business environments, and in health centers.

 Students who are accepted into the Health and Wellness Program will: